enasequence/read_docs/prog_07.rst

 and sequencing experiments for a single sample.
 Experiments point to samples to allow sharing of sample information between multiple experiments.

-A summary of object relationships is:
+To summarise object relationships:

-1. One or more runs are part of an experiment
+1. One or more runs are part of an experiment.
-2. One or more experiments are part of a study
+2. One or more experiments are part of a study.
-3. One or more experiments are associated with a sample
+3. One or more experiments are associated with a sample.

 It is common to pre-register samples ahead of submitting sequence reads.
-Note that samples and studies are associated with each other only through experiments (or analyses).
+Note that samples and studies will be associated with each only after experiments have been submitted.

 Run XML: part of experiment
 ---------------------------